 „I define a modern polymath is someone who becomes competent in at least three diverse domains and integrates them into a top 1-percent skill set.“

-Let yourself be encouraged to be everything you can be, to build your personal odd skill set and draw your own unusual conclusions.
+Let yourself be encouraged to be everything you can be, to build your personal odd skill set and give yourself permission to draw your own unusual conclusions.

 Be the best You you can be, with your exact specifications.